 What is “The Wave” and what’s so great about it you ask?

-The Wave is a rock formation located in northern Arizona and is essentially one of the most difficult-to-visit areas of public land in the entire United States.
-You’ve probably seen photos of it on your computer desktop, on a variety of magazine covers, and previously in commercials advertising the Utah Olympics (even though it is actually in Arizona).
-In reality it is just a really beautiful, wave-shaped rock formation in the middle of an area called Coyote Buttes North.
-But let’s be real, it’s still just a rock.
+The Wave is a rock formation located in Northern Arizona.
+It is essentially one of the most difficult-to-visit areas of public land in the entire United States.
+You’ve probably seen photos of it on your computer screensaver, on a variety of magazine covers, and previously in commercials advertising the Utah Olympics (even though The Wave is actually in Arizona).

-So we have put together a comprehensive guide of what you can expect from the permit process if you decide to try your luck at visiting The Wave in Arizona (plus a few fun things you can do in the area while you’re attempting the in-person permit process!)
+The process is still a bit confusing so we have put together a comprehensive guide of what you can expect from the permit process and everything you need to know about hiking to The Wave in Arizona (plus a few fun things you can do in the area while you’re attempting the permit process!).
+Enjoy!

 The Difference Between the North and South Coyote Buttes

 There are two Buttes – North and South.
 Coyote Buttes North is exponentially more popular because it contains The Wave formation.
 Although, we would argue that the South Buttes are just as beautiful and easier to obtain a permit to visit.